herwonowr/herwonowr.github.io/about.md

 title: About
 ---

-Herwono W. Wijaya (vulnc0d3) is a small business owner, public speaker, cyber security, and blockchain enthusiast currently living in Jakarta, Indonesia.
+Herwono W. Wijaya (**vulnc0d3 &#124; vulncode[at]protonmail.com**) is a small business owner, public speaker, cyber security, and blockchain enthusiast currently living in Jakarta, Indonesia.
 Herwono has an interests range from Cyber Security to Blockchain.
 He is also interested in Cloud Computing and Microservices Technology.

-**Say : Do ratio..**
+**Say : Do ratio!**

 -- [Twitter](https://twitter.com/HerwonoWr){:target="_blank"}